wavefrontHQ/docs/pages/doc/query_language_metadata_functions.md

 ---
-title: Metadata Functions
+title: Metadata (Label Manipulation) Functions
 keywords: query language
 tags: [query language]
 sidebar: doc_sidebar
 permalink: query_language_metadata_functions.html
-summary: Learn how to use metadata functions  to rename metrics and sources and create point tags.
+summary: Learn how to rename metrics and sources and create point tags with aliasSource, aliasMetric, and taggify.
 ---

-Metadata functions like `aliasSource`, `aliasMetric`, and `taggify` enable users to temporarily rename a source, a metric or create a synthetic point tag for display purposes in charts or dashboards.
+Metadata (label manipulation) functions like `aliasSource`, `aliasMetric`, and `taggify` enable users to temporarily rename a source, rename a metric or create a synthetic point tag.
+Dashboards and charts display the changed name or aggregated point tag.

-This page uses vphere sample metrics to demonstrate how you can change a table column heading and the text in the column.
-In the screenshots, you might see a metric like `vsphere.host.cpu.used.summation`.
+This page uses vSphere and ~sample metrics to demonstrate how you can change a table column heading and the text in the column.
+Screenshots illustrate the changed labels, for example, you might see a metric like `vsphere.host.cpu.used.summation`.
 The same principles apply for other data and other chart types.

+{% include tip.html content="You can use metadata functions together with [string manipulation functions](query_language_reference.html#string-manipulation-functions) to display exactly what you want the user to see." %}

 ## Overview